Runa LLC: Products

-Ready-to-drink bottled tea

-Runa offers nine flavors of ready-to-drink beverages: six lightly sweetened flavors–Hibiscus-Berry, Lemon-Lemongrass, Sweet Peach, Raspberry, Mint, and Traditional Guayusa, two unsweetened flavors–Lime and Guava, and a Half & Half (Half Tea/Half Lemonade) flavor.

-Pyramid infusers

-Runa offers three flavors: traditional, hibiscus berry, and sage lavender.

-Tea boxes

-Runa tea boxes come in four flavors: Traditional Guayusa, Mint Guayusa, Ginger-Citrus Guayusa, and Cinnamon Lemongrass Guayusa.

-Loose-leaf tea

-Loose-leaf guayusa comes in four flavors: Traditional Guayusa, Cinnamon-Lemongrass Guayusa, Mint Guayusa, Ginger-Citrus Guayusa.

 Guayusa

 Health benefits

 Guayusa claims to contain "the same amount of caffeine as one cup of coffee".
 Guayusa also contains theobromine.

 Social mission

 Runa purchases its guayusa from 600 indigenous Kichwa farmers in the Napo and Pastaza provinces of the Ecuadorian Amazon and pays a guaranteed minimum price to farmers.
 Runa also provides technical assistance and training programs to smallholder farmers through its team of eight indigenous field technicians.
 Farmers receive direct market access and training in sustainable agriculture and reforestation.

 Runa's non-profit arm, Runa Foundation, provides tools and resources to indigenous communities and farmers' associations to increase access to markets and encourage sustainable agricultural practices.
 It focuses on social empowerment, community development, and environmental management.

 Awards

 Runa won Brown University's Business Plan Competition and the Rhode Island Business Plan Competition and received second place in the William James Foundation's Socially Responsible Business Plan Competition.